Language selection

 ($ millions)

-Canada's top five mineral products by value for 2021 were gold, coal, iron ore concentrates, potash, and copper.
-Their combined value was $37.5 billion, accounting for two thirds of the total value of mineral production.
+Canada's top five mineral products by value for 2022 were gold, coal, copper, iron ore concentrates, and potash.
+Their combined value was $45.5 billion, accounting for more than two thirds of the total value of mineral production.

 bar graph